Aria (Image Comics): Aria/Angela (2000)

 This mini-series is a two issue crossover where Kildare meets Angela, the angel who appeared in Spawn.
 In London at the end of the 19th century, Kildare encounters a freak show exhibiting Angela and must rescue her.
 Because of copyright issues around the Angela character, this story was remade in 2021 as Heavenly Creatures.

 Aria: The Soul Market (2001)

 In this six issue mini-series, Kildare battles Goodfellow, otherwise known as Puck from A Midsummer Night's Dream, who is involved in an underground market where human souls are traded.

 Aria: Summer's Spell (2002)

 In this two issue mini-series, Kildare encounters a lost love, True Thomas, in 1960s London.
+In January 2002, Aria: A Midwinter's Dream was also published, which consisted of four illustrated text stories about Aria characters (Kildare, Pug, Ondine, and Lord Zephon).

 Aria: The Uses of Enchantment (2003)

 In this four issue mini-series, Kildare investigates the Kingdom of Enchantment, an abandoned theme park from the 1950s, which contains a true hidden magical kingdom.

 Aria: Heavenly Creatures (2021)

 This double-length one-shot is an almost panel-for-panel remake of 2000's Aria/Angela, but replacing Angela with an as-yet-unnamed similar character.
 This is due to Image Comics having lost the rights to use the Angela character in a 2012 court decision.